Bazargan-cid/easypython-calculator/README.md

-# Kalkulator Sederhana Python
+# SIMPLE CALCULATORS

-Ini adalah salah satu proyek pertamaku dalam belajar Python!
+This is my first project to learn Python!

 ## Fitur
-- Penjumlahan
+- ADD
-- Pengurangan
+- SUBTRACT
-- Perkalian
+- MULTIPLY
-- Pembagian
+- DIVIDE

-## Apa yang Aku Pelajari
+## What im learn
-- Membuat fungsi (`def`)
+Create a function (def)

-- Menggunakan loop (`while True`)
+Use a loop (while True)

-- Mengambil keputusan dengan `if/elif/else`
+Make decisions with if/elif/else

-- Menangani error dengan `try-except`
+Handle errors with try-except